-Next on the list was an injection to counteract the Akasthisia.
+Next on the list was an injection to counteract the Akathisia.
 But this one had a side-effect too.
 They don’t tell you that though.
 They don’t want to scare you, as it’s quite an extreme side-effect and only happens to rare individuals.
 Maybe it also happens when you give people the completely wrong drugs.
 The side-effect is know as an “Acute Dystonic Reaction” and is known to happen with Mellaril, an extreme medication for Schizophrenia!

 So back to when the Dystonic Reaction started, up in the attic…